-The RESET input allows to erase any stored drive fault when the cause of the fault release has been cancelled.
+The RESET input allows the cancellation of any stored drive fault when the cause of the fault release has been eliminated

-The BRAKE output allows to control the motor brake when the drive is enabled and disabled.
+The BRAKE output allows the control of the motor brake when the drive is enabled or disabled.

 The POWER output is activated when power supply voltage is applied to the drive.